Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Simulations

 \subsection{Adaptive Point Estimation of the Memory Parameter}

-The results of the previous section, in particular the second two rows of Figures~\ref{fig:mean_ests} and \ref{fig:coverage}, motivate the need for the adaptive methods introduced in Section~\ref{subsec:adapt}.
+The results of the previous section, in particular the second row of Figure~\ref{fig:mean_ests} and the last two rows of Figure~\ref{fig:coverage}, motivate the need for the adaptive methods introduced in Section~\ref{subsec:adapt}.
 We abbreviate the procedure obtained by setting $\epsilon = 0.5$ as BND because it checks that the log-likelihood is decreasing in $d$ at the upper boundary $\bar{d}$.
 We abbreviate procedures obtained by setting $\epsilon < 0.5$ as BFR$\left(\epsilon\right)$ because they ensure that a buffer between $\hat{d}$ and the upper boundary $\bar{d}$ by requiring that the approximate $\left(1 - \epsilon\right)\times100 \%$ percentile of $d$ be less than the upper boundary $\bar{d}$.
+The abbreviations BND and BFR are chosen to emphasize that the BND estimator prevents the estimator from being on the BouNDary and the BFR estimators ensure the presence of a BuFfeR between the estimators and the boundary.
 We consider three different values of $\epsilon = 5\times 10^{-s}$ corresponding to $s\in \left\{2, 4, 16\right\}$.
 We note that $s = 16$ is the largest integer that returned a finite $\left(1 - 5\times 10^{-s}\right)\times100\%$ standard normal percentile, given the version of \texttt{R} we were using.

-Figure~\ref{fig:adests} shows the average estimates of $d$ obtained using the BND and BFR$\left(\epsilon\right)$ procedures.
-The BND procedure and all three BFR$\left(\epsilon\right)$ procedures estimate $d$ well, regardless of the value of $\epsilon$ chosen or true value of the memory parameter.
-Figure~\ref{fig:adests} also shows the average estimates of $d$ obtained using the BND Whittle and SCSS procedures, and indicates that both BND procedures produces excellent estimates of $d$ regardless of the true value of the memory parameter, especially when $n$ is large.
+The choice $s = 16$ requires that $\hat{d}$ be at least $8.014$ standard errors from the boundary $\bar{d}$.
+While this may seem extreme, it may be appropriate given that the standard error is an estimate of the standard deviation of the sampling distribution of $\hat{d}$ and given that a normal distribution may be a poor approximation of the sampling distribution of $\hat{d}$ in finite samples.
+Figure~\ref{fig:adests} shows average estimates of $d$ obtained using the BND and BFR$\left(\epsilon\right)$ exact and the BND Whittle procedures.
+The BND procedure and all three BFR$\left(\epsilon\right)$ exact procedures estimate $d$ well, regardless of the value of $\epsilon$ chosen or true value of the memory parameter.
+The BND Whittle procedure produces excellent estimates of $d$ regardless of its true value, especially when $n$ is large.